Getting Started

 A salmon-coloured pill button at the bottom of the card.
 The trip starts immediately.
 No confirmation step.

-If you have not added emergency contacts yet, a readout below the name field will flag this.
-You can still start without contacts — add them in Account Settings → Emergency and they will be linked automatically.
+Overdue alerts email your emergency contacts directly — you do not need to send them the share link for that.
+If you have not added contacts yet, a readout below the name field will flag this.
+You can still start without contacts, but no one receives alert emails until you add at least one in Account Settings → Emergency.

 What happens next